Big Brother (Albanian TV series) season 9

 Big Brother Albania 9, also known as Big Brother - Love Edition, was the ninth season of the Albanian television series of the worldwide franchise of Big Brother.
-It started on March 18, 2017 and ended on June 24, 2017 on Top Channel.
+It started on March 18, 2017, and ended on June 24, 2017, on Top Channel.
 The show ran for 99 days.
-The winner received 15,000,000 Leks (€100,000) and for the first time in the Big Brother Albania history the winner would be a couple.
+The winner received 15,000,000 lekë (€100,000) and for the first time in the Big Brother Albania history the winner would be a couple.
 The winner couple was Danjel Dedndreaj & Fotini Derxho.
 The main host is again Arbana Osmani who returned for the eighth time, after taking the previous season off due to pregnancy.

 Big Brother Fans' Club returned with the main host Albana Osmani, and Olti Curri being part of the show.
 The Fans' Club show featured dialogues with evicted contestants, housemates from the previous series and fans of the show.
 Big Bastards the new show for Big Brother Albania 9, it was airing after the Live Eviction Show.

 The live eviction show was every Saturday at 21:00 CET, while every day of the week at 16:00 was a one-hour episode, that showed what happens into the house.
 Fans' Club was every Sunday from 13:00 to 15:00.
 Big Bastards was after the live eviction show for about 15 to 20 minutes.

 Like all the previous seasons, two 24/7 live PPV channels, with the name Big Brother 1 and Big Brother 2, were made available on DigitAlb since the start of the show.

 Auditions

-Auditions for Big Brother Albania 9 was taken in Tirane and Pristina.
+Auditions for Big Brother Albania 9 was taken in Tirana and Pristina.

 Open auditions

-Producers auditions commenced on 6 January in Tirane and ended on 30 January again in Tirane.
+Producers auditions commenced on 6 January in Tirana and ended on 30 January again in Tirana.